Dwight Stephenson: Professional career

-Hall of Famers Larry Little and Stephenson, up on the Honor Roll, along with Bob Kuechenberg and Richmond Webb.

 Stephenson was drafted by Don Shula and the Miami Dolphins in the second round of the 1980 NFL draft.
 He was used on special teams only until late in the 1981 season, when starting center Mark Dennard was injured.
 A few seasons later, Stephenson was "universally recognized as the premier center in the NFL".

 With the exceptionally explosive Stephenson as offensive captain, the Dolphins offensive line gave up the fewest sacks in the NFL for a record six straight seasons, from 1982 to 1987, which doubled the length of the previous record.
 He retired from pro football in 1987, after sustaining a severe left knee injury in a play involving New York Jets Marty Lyons and Joe Klecko on Monday Night Football.

 Stephenson was voted as an All-Pro five consecutive times from 1983 to 1987.
 He was selected to play on five Pro Bowl squads over the same span.
 He was named AFC Offensive Lineman of the Year by the NFLPA five consecutive times (1983–87) and voted the Seagram's Seven Crowns of Sports Offensive Lineman of the Year three consecutive times (1983–85).
 He started at center in the AFC Championship Game three times, in 1982, 1984, and 1985.
 He was the starting center in the Dolphins' two most recent Super Bowl appearances: Super Bowl XVII and Super Bowl XIX.
 In 1985, Stephenson was the recipient of the NFL Man of the Year Award for "outstanding community service and playing excellence."